Today in the midst of growing instances of identity theft, take a moment to consider the worth of personal data.

 What’s data worth?

 To companies capturing passive personal data, it’s big business.
 The world produces 2.5 quintillion bytes of data each day, and 90% of all the data that has ever been produced in all of history happened in just the last two years.
 According to the European Commission, the value of personalized data in 2020 is nearly $1.2 trillion.
-Check out this infographic on the value of personal data.

 What’s my data worth?